eurasiancities/eurasiancities/_essays/essay-1.md

 might be interesting for a broad global audience because it may simply be unfamiliar with the town and its history.

-**Planning, construction, and blossoming of the atomograd Pryp'yat'.**
+**Planning, Construction, and Blossoming of the Atomograd Pryp'yat'**

 A locality of Pryp'yat' was founded on February 4, 1970,[^2] as a future place of residence for employees of a new, one of the largest nuclear